and Your Family

 - Pay taxes

-The conservator will remain in place as long as the court determines that you need someone to handle your affairs.
-If your medical condition improves enough so that you are able to resume taking care of your affairs, the court will end the conservatorship.
+The guardian will remain in place as long as the court determines that you need someone to handle your affairs.
+If your medical condition improves enough so that you are able to resume taking care of your affairs, the court will end the guardianship.
 NY MHY LAW § 81.36.
-Otherwise, the conservatorships remain in place until you pass away.Long term care plan
+Otherwise, the guardianship will remain in place until you pass away.Long term care plan

 Understanding the requirements for Medicaid and planning to avoid the financially devastating Medicaid “spend-down” is an important strategy for long-term care planning.
 Because Medicaid is a health insurance program for the poor, to qualify for Medicaid benefits you must have minimal assets.
-Thus, in order to ensure that you qualify in the future, you may need to transfer assets to a specific type of trust to so that it is not considered for Medicaid qualification purposes.
+In order to ensure that you qualify in the future, you may need to transfer assets to a specific type of trust to so that it is not considered for Medicaid qualification purposes.
 If you or your spouse are a veteran, you may qualify for certain veteran's benefits that will help you pay for long term health care costs.
 Similar to qualifying for Medicaid benefits, even if you are a veteran you assets are also a factor in determining eligibility.
 To learn more about strategies related to the Medicaid “spend-down” contact an experienced Suffolk County elder law lawyer.Contact the Law Offices of Stephen Bilkis & Associates